yashsmehta/yashsmehta.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to my academic website!
-I'm an engineer at heart with a deep learning background and a computer science degree.
-Currently, I'm pursuing a PhD in computational cognitive science at **Johns Hopkins University** and am a visiting PhD student at **Harvard Medical School**.
-My goal is to apply ideas from cognitive science to develop more advanced and effective <ins>AI systems in healthcare</ins>.
-Although my journey has been unconventional, it has been extremely rewarding.
-I've been fortunate to work on exciting projects alongside passionate and brilliant scientists, which has inspired me and shaped my approach to research.
-Some of the areas I have worked on include <ins>transformers</ins>, <ins>LLMs</ins>, <ins>neuroscience</ins>, and <ins>cognition</ins>.
-Prior to embarking on my research career, I worked briefly as a developer at Amazon.
+I am currently pursuing a PhD in Computational Cognitive Science at **Johns Hopkins University** and am a visiting PhD student at **Harvard Medical School**.
+My research aims to bridge cognitive science and artificial intelligence to improve AI applications in healthcare.

+Throughout my academic and professional journey, I've had the privilege of collaborating with many talented scientists and engaging in diverse research projects.
+My areas of interest include <ins>foundation models</ins>, <ins>cognition</ins>, and <ins>computational neuroscience</ins>.
+Below is the list of labs and mentors I have worked with.
+Prior to my research career, I gained industry experience as a developer at Amazon.

-I am deeply passionate about mentoring and guiding students interested in research.
-Each week, I set aside some time to chat with aspiring researchers.
-If you'd like to have a conversation, feel free to reach out to me directly.
+I have a strong commitment to mentoring and spend time engaging with students who are passionate about research.
+If you are interested in exploring research opportunities or seeking advice, please don’t hesitate to reach out to me directly.